Wellington Building: 2010–2016 rehabilitation

-In 2010, the building was closed for extensive rehabilitation work, which included asbestos abatement, seismic reinforcement, and the modernization of its interior spaces and systems to accommodate MP Offices, committee rooms and a library.
+In 2010, the building was closed for extensive rehabilitation work, which included asbestos abatement, seismic reinforcement, reduction in energy use by 25%, and the modernization of its interior spaces and systems to accommodate MP Offices, committee rooms and a library.

-Historic preservation work included the conservation and restoration of the building's significant heritage features, such as the valuable Byzantine-style mosaic in its vestibule, and the long-lost decorative cast iron canopy on Wellington Street.
+Historic preservation work included the conservation and restoration of the building's significant heritage features, such as the valuable Byzantine-style mosaic in its vestibule, and the decorative steel and glass canopy on Wellington Street whose original was removed in the 1960s.

 Work was completed in the spring of 2016.